Hatan666/TDH/README.md

 > _Lead fugitive dark sorcerer Gwiti Ha’atel to mastery of the undead hordes._

-This project aims to complete and expand the original campaign, offering players a compelling narrative-driven experience with deep strategic gameplay elements.
+This project aims to complete and expand the original campaign.

 ## Installation